-Private Sewage Disposal (Septic)
+Private Sewage Disposal

-Septic systems are an emerging field for inspectors.
+Private sewage disposal systems are an emerging field for inspectors.
 Oddly, they are regulated by TCEQ in all areas except inspections.
-Septic system inspections can be performed by home inspectors but require additional training.
-Most inspectors who perform septic system inspections are certified by a national trade association that provides training on the protocols of a proper inspection.
+Private sewage disposal system inspections such as septic systems can be performed by home inspectors but require additional training.
+Most inspectors who perform these inspections are certified by a national trade association that provides training on the protocols of a proper inspection.
 Periodic continuing education is often required to ensure that inspectors keep up with industry innovations.
 They also provide an accreditation to show consumers they are competent to comply with known industry standards.